 |---|---|---|

-| Social Media | @XboxSupport on X (Twitter) | Public complaints, general questions, checking service status. |
+| Social Media | X (formerly Twitter): @XboxSupport | Public complaints, general questions, and getting visibility on an unresolved issue. |

-| Community Forums | Official Xbox Forums | Non-urgent technical questions, getting help from other players. |
+| Community Forums | Official Xbox Forums on their website. | Non-urgent technical questions that other gamers might be able to answer. |

 Customer Support Channels

-๐ Phone Support
+📞 Phone Support (Callback System)

-๐ฑ In-App Support
+📱 In-App Support

 Estimated Response Times from Xbox